We partner with JBA Architects for clients who require stamped drawings.

 By examining and analyzing the existing conditions at your project site and discussing the findings with you, we can determine the strengths and weaknesses of what you already have.
 Typically, this results in a set of detailed drawings reflecting current conditions and identifying potential problems and opportunities.

-This is the first stage of the design process, where the architect or designer takes on board everything that the client requires, and develops an initial design.
+This is the first stage of the design process, where an architect or designer takes on board everything that the client requires, and develops an initial design.
 This will usually be in the form of drawings or a basic model so that the client can easily visualize what the architect or designer means.

 During schematic design, the conceptual objectives are tested in a variety of schemes to determine the best overall approach to the project.
 Often, this results in several building plan and form options.
 Using critical analysis, the best option is then chosen to be further developed.

-The third stage of the design process is Design Development, where the architect or designer creates more models and plans of the house and starts to consider the possible materials to be used in the house.
+The third stage of the design process is Design Development, where an architect or designer creates more models and plans of the house and starts to consider the possible materials to be used in the house.
 During this part of the design process, the architect or designer will provide ideas of the finish, and initial details will be confirmed.
 This is the final stage at which changes of mind on the part of the client will be possible without considerable expense, so look at all of the plans before they are confirmed.

 Construction documents are the legal confirmation of all the details agreed in the design development process.
 This set of documents has to be completed before some areas will grant permission for the house to be remodeled, and they are also the documents which must be agreed to by building code inspectors and structural surveyors.